jabdi13/first-exercise/readme.md

 4. Run it with: `npm run dev`
 5. Start coding

-Star the tests with `npm run test`
+Start the tests with `npm run test`

 ## 📄 License
 The MIT License (MIT)